More songs that "I AM NOT ASHAMED" to like (What most people call musical guilty pleasures).

 "C'est La Vie" B*Witched

-"Barnabas Theme" The First Theremin Era (A disco version of the
+"Barnabas Theme" The First Theremin Era (A disco version of the Dark Shadows theme song from 1969)

 "Coronet Blue" Lenny Welch (Cool theme to a 60s TV show about a guy with amnesia- Cee-Lo Green needs to do a cover for a new movie version)